xXCoffeeColaXc/DL-Homework-Diffusion/README.md

 4. Build the Docker container: `docker build -t [container_name] .`
 5. Run the Docker container with mounting the data: `docker run -v absolute/path/to/data:/home/custom_user/dl_homework_diffusion/data -it -p 8888:8888 [container_name]`

-### Running the dataloader Within the Container:
+### Running the Diffusion model Within the Container:
 1. Once inside the container, navigate to the project directory: `cd /path/to/project/directory`
-2. Run the dataloader file: `python dataloader.py`
+2. Run the main file: `python main.py`

 ### Running data exploration Within the Container:
 1. Once inside the container, navigate to the project directory: `cd /path/to/project/directory`